admarko/uchiclassscheduler/README.md

 # README

 This is my class scheduler app for UChicago.
+It was built using HTML5, CSS3/Bootstrap, and Ruby.

 To use:
 1. Fork to own GitHub Repository
 2. Clone to Desktop
 3. Bundle install